 Mix the spices:

-Combine chili powder, cumin, and ground cinnamon in a small bowl, then set aside.
+Combine chili powder, cumin, ground cinnamon, and brown sugar in a small bowl, then set aside.

 Cook the lamb: